Buying communication support

 A full list of all agencies on both frameworks can be found in the guidance document.

-All relevant documents and information you need to get started for both frameworks can be found on the Crown Commercial Service (CCS) website:
+All relevant documents and information you need to get started for both frameworks are on the Crown Commercial Service (CCS) website:

 When running communications and campaigns, media channels (such as advertising space, partnerships, events and sponsorship) regionally, nationally and internationally across off and online channels may need to be bought.